 On this date in 2004, at the age of 40, southpaw Randy Johnson became the oldest pitcher to ever throw a perfect game when the Diamondbacks beat the Braves, 2-0.
-The ‘Big Unit’ joined Cy Young, Jim Bunning, Hideo Nomo and Nolan Ryan as the only hurlers to throw no-hitters in both leagues and created the longest time span between no-no’s, having first accomplished the feat against the Tigers in June of 1990.
+Johnson joined Cy Young, Jim Bunning, Hideo Nomo, and Nolan Ryan as the only hurlers to throw no-hitters in both leagues.
 Here’s this week’s look around the baseball blogosphere..

 - Inside The ‘Zona reverses every trade made by D’Backs GM Kevin Towers.